-SAKI awarded the Jefferson County District Attorney's Office a grant to inventory, track, and test previously unsubmitted SAKs.
-The office will also use the funds to create and implement protocols and policies to improve coordination and collaboration among various stakeholders involved in sexual assault investigations, prosecutions, and survivor support.
+SAKI awarded the Jefferson County District Attorney's Office a $1.5-million grant in FY2016 to inventory, track, and test previously unsubmitted sexual assault kits (SAKs).
+The office also used the funds to create and implement protocols and policies, which helped improve coordination and collaboration among various stakeholders involved in sexual assault investigations, prosecutions, and survivor support.

-In 2019, SAKI awarded the Jefferson County District Attorney's Office $876,804 in additional funding.
-This money is being used to support the investigation and prosecution of previously unsubmitted sexual assault kits in Jefferson County; work with community partners to develop a sustainable, trauma-informed approach to sexual assault investigations and prosecutions; and collect data to understand current dynamics and inform future projects, initiatives, and institutionalized best practices for trauma-informed investigations and prosecutions.
+In FY2019, SAKI awarded the Jefferson County District Attorney's Office $876,804 in additional funding.
+This money is being used to support the investigation and prosecution of previously unsubmitted SAKs in Jefferson County; work with community partners to develop a sustainable, trauma-informed approach to sexual assault investigations and prosecutions; and collect data to understand current dynamics and inform future projects, initiatives, and institutionalized best practices for trauma-informed investigations and prosecutions.

 Please direct all media inquiries to: